igarnier/auto-dix/README.md

 auto-dix
 ========

-Automorphism group computation for graphs
+Automorphism group computation for graphs with the Schreier-Sims algorithm.
+Depends on the Permgroup library.